Your digital business toolkit 🇧🇪

 - Managing publications in the Moniteur belge (official announcements).

-- Consult the rules on assets and ancillary commercial activities.
+- Consulting the rules on assets and ancillary commercial activities.

 - List of NACE-BEL codes